Regulations

 Already preparing for CSRD?

-about csrd
+about csrd AND THE OMNIBUS PROPOSAL

-Understanding the EU Corporate Sustainability Reporting Directive (CSRD)
+The Latest on the EU Corporate Sustainability Reporting Directive (CSRD)

 What do companies need to report?